Brown spotting at 5 weeks pregnant is a surprisingly common occurrence for many mums-to-be.

-If you experience an above we recommend visiting your nearest A&E as soon as possiblee.
+If you experience any of the above miscarriage symptoms, we recommend visiting your nearest A&E as soon as possible.

 On rare occasions, a miscarriage can occur because the pregnancy develops outside of the womb (i.e. an ectopic pregnancy).

 What is an Ectopic Pregnancy?

 Ectopic pregnancies occur when the fertilized egg implants outside of the uterus, generally in the fallopian tube, and they are dangerous to mums, so if you are experiencing any of the following symptoms (cited from the NHS website), it is important to visit your nearest A&E: